- Garden / Landscaping / Patio — 253

 There are now lots of choices as far as wallpaper goes, and they are now made to easily peel back when you need to move without damaging the paint on the wall.
 Some are even wipe-able.
 Use any of the many patterns that tickle your fancy – Burberry, chevron, stripes or any combination for special effect.

-You can stagger the wallpaper to have your own patterns.
+You can stagger the wallpaper to have your patterns.
 And then simply pull it off when it’s time to go.
-If you want to paint some place, be sure to know what the color and brand of paint was originally, and keep that to a minimum.
+If you want to paint someplace, be sure to know what the color and brand of paint were originally, and keep that to a minimum.

 If you absolutely can’t do some work on the walls, then color and texture infusion with different fabrics is the way to go.
 Have boldly striking curtains that coordinate the color of your couch and possibly floor rug.
 The different textures on each will bring variety.

 House plants are also a great idea; they bring the space to life and warm up the home.
 Pick simpler ones if you aren’t quite the gardening type.
 And be sure to water them so they don’t die.